German students defy coronavirus to study abroad | DW | 28.08.2020

 "We won't be allowed back in the normal office and lab space will be restricted to one person at a time," Daniel says.
 "So there won't be many opportunities for chats and exchanges with other researchers — which is something I really enjoyed."

 Even students who are able to do their work from home are anticipating a difficult semester.
-Vincent, from Bremen, is on a DAAD-funded Master's program in Visual Arts at the University of Chicago in the US.
+Vincent, from Bremen, is on a Master's program in Visual Arts at the University of Chicago in the US with funding from the German Academic Exchange Service (DAAD).

 "We lost studio access and are forced to work from home which can have a big impact on our artistic development," Vincent says.
 "It is not necessarily a bad thing — but many people in my program are unable to produce art and express themselves like they normally do."
 Vincent also mentioned a lack of resources from the university for students forced to work from home.